zotonic/zotonic/doc/glossary.rst

    Comet
        Comet is a web application model in which a long-held HTTP request allows a web server to push data to a browser, without the browser explicitly requesting it (source: `Wikipedia <http://en.wikipedia.org/wiki/Comet_(programming)>`_).

+   Delegate
+        A reference to a module which will be used to call a callback function on.
+Used in the templates when attaching actions like a :term:postback to a DOM Event.
+See :ref:`manual-template-actions`.